3 Best Infrastructure Stocks to Invest In

 Beneficiaries of the Infrastructure Bill

-Caterpillar, Vulcan and Alcoa are three companies set to benefit from the bill.
+Caterpillar, Vulcan and Alcoa are three companies that have benefited from the bill.
 For those wondering how to start investing and what stocks to invest in, infrastructure stocks seem to be the way to go in our current market climate.
 There are few areas where the government can really make a difference in the short term, and infrastructure is at the top of that list.
-Should the bill get passed by the House, there will be massive cash flow heading toward infrastructure-focused companies.
-And Caterpillar, Vulcan and Alcoa are three stocks many investors are keeping their eyes on as some of the best infrastructure stocks to benefit from the bill.